Instructor: Robert Zacharias, firstname.lastname@example.org (without the cation)

 If your group is having trouble working together, please reach out to Zach or Joseph as soon as you think there may be some real issues.
 As authoritative outsiders, we can step in to help in ways that group members themselves can’t.

 This is not a class, and IDeATe’s Phys Comp Lab is not an environment, where you are expected to write every line of your own code.
-We gratefully stand on the shoulders of giants and also regular-sized heroes like people who share interesting projects on Instructables.
+We gratefully stand on the shoulders of giants and also regular-sized heroes who share interesting projects on Instructables, or Github, or their blogs.
+You are expected to incorporate ideas, hardware/electronics designs, and even verbatim software fragments from other sources.
+This isn’t considered plaigirism in this class if: 1) you properly cite sources, and 2) you don’t simply make a wholesale reproduction of somebody else’s project but instead use their work as a jumping-off point.
+If you do plaigiarize, however, you can expect a serious response, including a major grade penalty and referral to the University disciplinary structure.